Construction companies do many things to make sure a project is profitable but at the end of the day the numbers may not add up.

 When starting a construction project there are many factors that you must look at in order to meet the bottom line profitability you want in the end.
 The cost of labor, materials, contractors and other expenses all play a major role in meeting that profit, and this all begins with proper bidding.

 In construction everything is bid or estimated out.
-When you’re working on a project the pricing strategy is based off of your cost of materials, labor and your margin.
+When you’re working on a project the pricing strategy is based on your cost of materials, labor and your margin.
 If you’re bidding in an aggressive manner, then your margins are going to be thinner.
 It doesn’t leave a lot of room for error and even in today’s market of economic growth bidding is competitive.

 The job costs come down to how you accurately execute the actual hours of the subcontractors and the materials against that estimate.
 So, if you bid accurately and it is executed accordingly you should generate the gross margin and profit that you anticipated.